jeppeter/pylib/extargsparse/README.md

 * note the priority of command line is
    **   command input
    **   command json file input
-   **   environment variable input
-   **   environment json file input
+   **   environment variable input _if the common args ,it will start with EXTARGS_ **   environment json file input
    **   default value input by the load string

 * flag option key
+   **  flagname the flagname of the value
+   **  shortflag flag set for the short
    **  value  the default value of flag
-   **  type it can be 'float' 'int' 'string' 'list' 'bool' **  nargs it accept args '*' for any '?'
-1 or 0 '+' equal or more than 1 , number is the number **  help for the help information
+   **  nargs it accept args '*' for any '?'
+1 or 0 '+' equal or more than 1 , number is the number
+   **  helpinfo for the help information